Treating periodic compensation payments as a direct deduction or income 108-03190040

 Ordinary income

-If the compensation recipient was qualified and receiving a CAP at the time of their incident the periodic compensation is treated as ordinary income.
+If the compensation recipient was qualified for and receiving a CAP on the date of the compensable event, the periodic compensation is treated as ordinary income.

 Where it is not possible to determine the compensation recipient’s qualification for a CAP for reasons other than the effect of the compensation provisions, any periodic compensation paid in respect of the compensable event should be assessed under the ordinary income test.